 The Carlos Rosario School’s Board of Trustees is composed of eleven diverse, committed members who are passionate about supporting our students in achieving their dreams and our staff in fulfilling the mission of the School.
-Members bring a wealth of knowledge and expertise to their oversight role, and in many cases unique perspectives on the immigrant experience.
-Serving on the Board is purely voluntary, and we are immensely grateful for the time that our members dedicate on top of their professional and personal lives.
+Board Members bring a wealth of knowledge and expertise to their oversight role, and in many cases unique perspectives on the immigrant experience.
+Serving on the Board is purely voluntary, and we are immensely grateful for the time that our members dedicate to the School in addition to their professional and personal lives.
 The Board oversees the business and affairs of the organization and has a fiduciary responsibility for the School.
 For example, in terms of key functions, the Board is responsible for ensuring the School is in compliance with all charter school regulations and approving the annual budget.

 Patricia Sosa brings extensive leadership experience at nonprofit organizations and federal agencies to her role as chair of the Board of Trustees.
 She also serves as a member of the Board’s Governance & Nominating Committee.
 Born in Puerto Rico, Patricia moved to Massachusetts as a young adult for undergraduate studies and then to Washington, DC for law school.
 Throughout her career, she has been a staunch advocate for communities of color on a variety of economic and health issues, including welfare reform, HIV/AIDS, tobacco control, food policy, and road safety.

 “I serve on the Board because I believe that the way the Carlos Rosario School promotes global interaction, with people from different backgrounds interacting and coexisting, is the formula for saving the world.”

 Brahim Rawi, Vice-Chair and Student/Alumni Member